debunking myths about spiders, with burke museum’s rod crawford

 No answer to the question, or simply feeling shy?
 No worry; just say “count me in” or something to that effect, and I will, but a reply is even better.
 Winners will be drawn at random after entries close at midnight on Tuesday, January 3, 2016.
 Good luck to all.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the December 26, 2016 show right here.
+Or play the Dec.
+26, 2016 show right here.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Disclosure: Purchases from Amazon links yield a small commission.)